Arson - Clery Crimes/Hierarchy Rules

 - The fire must be more than suspicious or of an unknown nature of origin.

-- An arson determination must be made by either a fire authority (such as a fire marshal or law enforcement personnel) or by another individual experienced in arson investigation.
+- An arson determination must be made by either a fire authority or by another individual experienced in arson investigation.
 The latter includes someone at your institution who has received training in arson investigation by a fire authority.